 |Inappropriate or harmful behaviour||

 1st / 1 H

-ATLANTIDE ORGANISATION Internationale reserves all exclusive rights for photo coverage of the 33rd MARATHON DES SABLES.
-Participants must agree that ATLANTIDE ORGANISATION Internationale may have exclusive use of their identity and individual or collective pictures for anything related directly or indirectly to their participation in the MARATHON DES SABLES.
-Any still camera, video or movie coverage done during the MARATHON DES SABLES cannot be used by participants, their entourage or trainers for any use other than personal, unless by prior authorisation or accreditation from ATLANTIDE ORGANISATION Internationale.
-As a result, any book or film (short, feature) project must obtain ATLANTIDE ORGANISATION Internationale’s prior authorisation.
+ATLANTIDE ORGANISATION Internationale reserves all exclusive rights for photo coverage of the 35th MARATHON DES SABLES.
+Participants must agree that ATLANTIDE ORGANISATION Internationale may have exclusive use their identity and individual or collective pictures for anything related directly or indirectly to their participation in the MARATHON DES SABLES.
+Any still camera, video or movie coverage done during the MARATHON DES SABLES cannot be used by participants, their entourage or trainers for any use other than personal, unless by prior authorization or accreditation from ATLANTIDE ORGANISATION Internationale.
+As a result, any book or film (short, feature) project must obtain ATLANTIDE ORGANISATION Internationale’s prior authorization.
 Email: firstname.lastname@example.org

 |GENERAL RANKING :|

 |Trophy / € 5000